 - Hinde, Thomas Ed.
 The Domesday Book England's Heritage Then and Now.
 Surrey: Colour Library Books, 1995.
 Print.
 (ISBN 1-85833-440-3).

 - Magnusson, Magnus.
 Chambers Biographical Dictionary 5th edition.
 Edinburgh: W & R Chambers, 1990.
 Print.

 - Williams, Dr Ann.
 And G.H.
 Martin, Eds. .
 Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-005-8).

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 - Crispin, M. Jackson and Leonce Mary.
 Falaise Roll Recording Prominent Companions of William Duke of Normandy at the Conquest of England.
 Baltimore: Genealogical Publishing.
 Print.

 - Browning, Charles H. Americans of Royal Descent.
 Baltimore: Genealogical Publishing.
 Print.

 The Davis Family Crest was acquired from the Houseofnames.com archives.
 The Davis Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 8 May 2013 at 17:59.
+This page was last modified on 8 April 2016 at 12:30.